impact-initiatives-hppu/humind/README.md

 guiding users through the necessary steps and highlighting the relevant `humind` package functions to use.

-> ⚠️ **Users are strongly encouraged to read this document thoroughly**,
+> ⚠️ **Users are strongly encouraged to thoroughly read this document**
-> especially the *Data Workflow* sections, before coding.
+> — particularly the *Data Workflow* sections — before starting any
+> implementation work with Humind

 > 📌 *Note: A more technical documentation guide will soon be available,
 > detailing the full MSNI analysis workflow using `humind`, including
 > runnable code examples.
 This guide will be directly integrated into
 > the GitHub project to streamline the process.*

-## New Programmatic Changes in 2025:
+## 📖 2025 Programmatic Changes

 - **Protection**: complete ravamp, based on a series of new Tier 1 indicators related to Protection Needs.